lockan/sec-compass-test/README.md

 1. Test for edge cases and add more robust error-checking at each stage of the process.
     1. I know of at least one case where trivy reported files that were too large to be scanned that would have needed to be handled.

-1. Finally, as resource cleanup was a requirement, I might have checked `docker images` for any resulting images that had been pulled and remove those
+1. As resource cleanup was a requirement, I might have checked `docker images` for any resulting images that had been pulled and remove those

+1. Although for the purposes of this assessment I was pushing directly to my master branch in github, under ordinary circumstances I would have created a development branch to push to.